usbarmory/interlock/README.md

 ===========

-A pre-defined directory, stored on the encrypted filesystem, is assigned to public and private key storage (see Configuration section for related settings).
+A pre-defined directory, stored on the encrypted filesystem, is assigned to public and private key storage (see the _Configuration_ section for related settings).

 The keys can be uploaded using the file manager, imported as free text or